beccasaurus/cdg.js/STORY_WORKSHOP.md

 SO many ways to build ... needs all common UI use cases thought out first for who owns what ...

+Prototype first in Heroku-deployable Rails JSON API.
+Or Rack + jbuilder.

+Build UI.
+Queries will come out of that.
+UI must be built.
+THEN you'll know the API.
+And THEN can rebuild a greenfield go/GAE.